una/una.github.io/_posts/blog/2019-01-04-year-in-review.md

 }
 </style>

 I love doing [these](/2015-resolutions) [year](/2015-review) [in](/2016-review) [reviews](/2017-in-review), as it's a great way to compile everything and realize how much you've accomplished.
-I think refelction is a really important part of my year, though this year I've found it a bit harder to make the time for it.
+I think reflection is a really important part of my year, though this year I've found it a bit harder to make the time for it.
 It's been a busy holiday season, moving into a new apartment with my partner and seeing a lot of family.
-It's been a bit hectic, but it's nice to have been offline for a little while.
-So that's why my year in review is a little late this year 😛 Sorry not sorry.
+So I've been offline for a little while (that's why my year in review is a little late this year 😛) Sorry not sorry.

 This year was hard for me and my family.
 We lost some wonderful people in 2018, and they will be missed.
 I had another knee surgery in March, and my knee from an ACL tear [last year](/2017-in-review) is still an every-day challenge (but it's slowly getting better!).
 After a lot of time and strength training, I can squat without pain most of the time now, and I was even able to run (most of) a 5K for Thanksgiving this year!